 Wildlife Photographers In India

-The year 2020 has been a monumental one for the future of wildlife photography in India as Aishwarya Sridhar, 23, became the first Indian Woman to win the prestigious Wildlife Photographer of the year award for her exceptional work of capturing a picture of the ever elusive and endangered Indian fireflies on the western ghats.
+The year 2020 has been a monumental one for the future of wildlife photography in India as Aishwarya Sridhar, 23, became the first Indian Woman to win the best Wildlife Photographer of the year award for her exceptional work of capturing a picture of the ever elusive and endangered Indian fireflies on the western ghats.

 The picture was captured at an indigenous plum tree where the artistic movement of the fireflies was captured in an almost hypnotizing pattern.